desmondwong1215/pulse-check/README.md

 2.  **Run the Frontend Server:**
     * Open a **new terminal**.
-    * Navigate to the project's root directory.
+    * Navigate to the project's `frontend` directory.
     * Start the React development server:
     ```sh
-    npm start
+    npm run dev
     ```
-    * The application frontend will launch in your browser, typically at http://localhost:3000.
+    * The application frontend will launch in your browser, typically at http://localhost:5173.